jonstump/specialty_foods/README.md

-# Ruby Rails with Active Record Project for Epicodus: Specialty Foods
+# Ruby Rails with Active Record Project for Epicodus: Specialty Foods - "Kent Farms"

 #### By Jon Stump